-Communication & Problem-Solving
+Communication & Problem-Solving for Managers

 At PSU, we are fortunate to work with people from a wide variety of backgrounds, interests, and friendship groups.
 Our Professional Standards of Conduct policy outlines the University expectations related to how we interact with one another.
 We also know that our work environment is very dynamic, covering many priorities and programs in teaching and research.
 Like most organizations our priorities shift, goals are added and/or modified, and we experience change as we continue our efforts toward fulfilling our mission to enhance the intellectual, social, cultural and economic qualities of urban life.
 These changes often cause performance expectations to shift and/or be redefined.